-Neither of these items was advertised as bonus gifts when we placed the order, so it was a really nice surprise to find them when the box was opened.
+Neither of these items was advertised as bonus gifts when I placed the order, so it was a really nice surprise to find them in the box.

 Opening the AeroGarden Pro200 box, we find everything well organized and tightly packed for shipping: